Mark Stewart (footballer): Dundee

 On 2 August 2012, he signed for Scottish Premier League side Dundee after impressing on trial.
 Two days later he made his debut on the opening game of the season, in a 0–0 draw against Kilmarnock.
 Soon after, Stewart suffered an injury that kept him out for three months.
 In mid-December, Stewart made a return from injury and, a week later, scored his first goal in a 3–1 loss to Aberdeen.
 In late February, Stewart scored again in a 2–2 draw against St Johnstone.
 In total he made 17 appearances, scoring three goals, throughout the 2012–13 season as Dundee were relegated to the Scottish First Division.
 Stewart was released by the club in June 2013.

 In July 2013, Stewart joined English Conference National side Luton Town on trial.

 Kilmarnock

 In August 2013, Stewart signed for Kilmarnock on the morning of their tie against St Mirren in which he made his debut as a 63rd-minute substitute.
 However, Stewart made only four appearances at Kilmarnock due to fractured his jaw in a training ground collision.
-While on the sideline, Stewart says he received a hard time after broken his jaw.

-After five months at the club, Stewart was released.
+After five months at the club, Stewart was released in January 2014.